Springboards to spiritual conversations

 to tell people they are saved because we heard them recite a prayer line by line as we gave it to

 them?
-Isn't it possible that people have been declared saved before they have really "prayed
+Is it possible that people have been declared "saved" before they have really "prayed

-through" (as we used to say).
+through" (as we used to say)?
 Only the Holy Spirit can give true assurance of salvation.
-People
+Shouldn't

-- Can the way The Sinner's Prayer is used come off as a salesman's "close the deal"
+- Can the way The Sinner's Prayer is used come off as a slick salesman's "close the deal"

 pitch?
-With a commendable goal of getting people to enter the Kingdom, have we adopted a crassly
+With a commendable goal of inviting people to enter the Kingdom, have we adopted a

-Asking these questions does not mean we should shy away from pointing people toward Jesus.
+Asking these questions does not mean we should avoid pointing people toward Jesus.
 It does

-not mean we should not show them the way of salvation.
+not mean we should not show them "the way to be saved" (Acts 16:17).

 It might mean, however, that we should be careful to use The Sinner's Prayer in ways that